YukiAtsusaka/cWise/README.md

-##  `cmreg`: Run a Regression with the Latent Sensitive Trait as an Outcome
+##  `cmreg`: Regression with the Latent Sensitive Trait as an Outcome

 For an illustration, let's load and see `cmdata2` that contains the main and anchor response variables along with two covariates.